sarsanaee/sarsanaee.github.io/about.md

 #### Company interview rejections (since 2018)

-Listed mostly as a reminder that this is normal:
+Listed mostly as a reminder that this is normal, espcially when go for ambitious roles:

+> Yx R(X) means that I didn't make it Y times it in the round X of an interview process.

 - Microsoft — 1× R1, 1× R2, 1x R4
 - NVIDIA — R2